 The most commonly recommended amounts of water to be consumed in a day is eight glasses.
 It might not sound very practical, however the human thirst mechanism is weak, and you may not feel thirsty often enough to stay properly hydrated, or the body can often mistake thirst for hunger.
 Drink water half an hour before meals to prevent this.
 A good indicator of proper hydration is that your urine will be clear.

 A well-hydrated body will function smoothly and prevent unnecessary illnesses.

-Thank you to our fantastic sponsor and the place for help with lower back pain Haymarket Physical Therapy!
+Thank you to our fantastic sponsor and the place to go for laser hair removal, Raleigh Botox and Laser!